Ormael13/CoCX/classes/classes/BodyParts/Readme.md

 		desc: "scales"
 	});
 	player.underBody.type = UNDER_BODY_TYPE_LIZARD;
-	player.underBody.skin.setProps(player.skin); // copy the main skin props to the underBody skin ... player.underBody.skin.desc = "ventral scales";   // ... and only override the desc
+	player.underBody.copySkin({ // copy the main skin props to the underBody skin ...
+		desc: "ventral scales"  // ... and only override the desc });
 	changes++;
 }